 These rules do not apply if your spouse has "willfully neglected or refused to perform the duty" of supporting you for at least one year.
 They also do not apply if you die in the state of Pennsylvania during divorce proceedings from your spouse.
 (20 Pa.
 Cons.
 Stat. § 2106.)

-If you die without a will in Pennsylvania, your children will receive an “intestate share” of your property.
-The size of each child’s share depends on how many children you have and whether or not you are married.
+If you die without a will in Pennsylvania, your children will receive an "intestate share" of your property.
+The size of each child's share depends on how many children you have, whether or not you are married, and whether your spouse is also your children's parent.
 (See the table above.)